ypid/ansible-synchronize/README.md

 Simple role to synchronize files/directories from the Ansible controller to target systems.

 This role was written to be able to specify directories to synchronize via inventory variables.
-It is based on the Ansible’s [synchronize module].
+It is based on Ansible’s [synchronize module].
 If the [copy module] seems more suitable checkout the role [ypid.copy].

 [synchronize module]: https://docs.ansible.com/ansible/synchronize_module.html
 [copy module]: https://docs.ansible.com/ansible/copy_module.html